 It’s a joint initiative of IRB Barcelona, the Barcelona Supercomputing Center and the Centre for Genomic Regulation.

-“StarLife” is funded by the Catalan Government, through the European Regional Development Fund, and by ”la Caixa”.
+“StarLife” is funded by the Catalan Government, through the European Regional Development Fund, and by ”la Caixa” Foundation.

-Today marks the official presentation of “StarLife”, an informatics cluster that is housed at the Barcelona Supercomputing Center.
+February 2019 marked the official presentation of “StarLife”, an informatics cluster that is housed at the Barcelona Supercomputing Center.
 This infrastructure is designed to give impetus and service to biomedical research of excellence and precision medicine.
-A joint initiative of the Institute for Research in Biomedicine (IRB Barcelona), the Barcelona Supercomputing Center – Centro Nacional de Supercomputación (BSC) and the Centre for Genomic Regulation (CRG), StarLife is funded by the Catalan Government—through the ERDF—and ”la Caixa”.
+A joint initiative of the Institute for Research in Biomedicine (IRB Barcelona), the Barcelona Supercomputing Center – Centro Nacional de Supercomputación (BSC) and the Centre for Genomic Regulation (CRG), StarLife is funded by the Catalan Government—through the ERDF—and ”la Caixa” Foundation.

 StarLife will allow the use of the most advanced computation techniques, such as those applied to detect new genes linked to cancer and rare diseases, or to simulate the behaviour of molecules and thus speed up the drug discovery process.